PritenMakwana44/rock-paper-scissors/README.md

 <hr>

 ## Owner Buisness Goals
-The goal of this website is to introduce others to Meditation from all angles.
-This would be from physically learning diffrent styles of meditation, learning the culture behind meditation and the ancient teachings behind mediation.
-The website is a place where one can get a summary of what the club entails, but also allows one to check the schedule of what is on every week.
-If one is interested then they can sign up on the website or get in touch via the social media links.
+The goal of this website is to entertain the visitor of the site with a series of best to 10 games of rock, paper scissors against the computer.
+Once they win, lose or tie they can then play again until they win!

-## Customer Goals
+## Player Goals
 <hr>

-### New Customer Goals
+### New Player Goals
-1. New users should be able to get a summary of what the meditation club is about.
+1. New players must first be able to understand the rules of the game.
-2. New users should be able to easily check the timetable to see what would interest them most about the meditation club.
+2. New players must straight away know what the game actually is.
-3. New users should be able to sign up with ease.
+3. New players must easily be able to play the game on any device.

+### Returning Player Goals
-4. New users should be able to access the clubs social media to either contact or find content for context of what the events look like.
+1. Returning players should be able to have a reminder of what the rules are.

-### Returning Customer Goals
-1. Returning users may have already gathered what the club is about, so the about section is more of way of reiterating what the club does.
-2. The main reason most returning users would go back to the website would be for the timetable to see what is on that coming week or to access social media links.
+2. Returning players must be able to play the game with no issues.

 ## Owner Buisness Story
 <hr>

-1. The buisness values must be presented via the website.
-The real value is a modern take on ancient teachings.
-2. All customers must feel that joining the club is simple and easy.
-3. The buisness must show that they are able to bring value to others lives in a organised manner.
+ The value of the buisness is simplicity and entertainment.

 ## Customer Stories
 <hr>

-### New Customer Story:
+### New Player Story:
-1. Need to know what the club is about.
-2. What events are on.
-3. How to sign up.
-4. How to get in touch.
+1. Rules must be clear
+2. Must be simple to play
+3. Must look good.

-### Returning Customer Story:
+### Returning Player Story:
-1. Need to be able to check what events are coming up.
+1. Must be easy to replay.
-2. Find social media links to reach out or view contents.
-Or event to share with others.

 ## Structure
 <hr>